heptarch/heptarch.github.io/drafts/parrondo.md

 connection to thermodynamics.
 To illustrate, consider a molecule sitting in a hot bath.
 It will bump into other particles and jump around randomly.
-If it's subject to gravity and sitting on a slope, it will gradually slide down, albeit with random jumps back and forth.
+If it's subject to gravity and sitting on an even slope $E$, it will gradually slide down, albeit with random jumps back and forth.

 <figure>